-ASK your advisor how they plan ahead for market volatility.
+Discuss with your advisor how they plan for market volatility.
 If they have no answer to give you that information, look for another advisor.
-Stick with that person at your own great peril is not a good decision.
+Stick with partners at your own great peril is not a good decision.

-How to ‘Beat’ Hindsight Bias in Investment Planning
+How to Remove Hindsight Bias in Investment Decisions

 Can you really beat hindsight bias?
-Yes, if your advisor has built a process so as to avoid the risks of it.
-Here’s how Pillar avoids falling into the trap of overconfidence caused by hindsight bias:
+Yes, if your advisor has built a process to avoid the consequence of hindsight bias.
+Here’s how Pillar Wealth Management avoids falling into the problem of overconfidence caused by hindsight bias:

-1. Healthy Asset Allocation Tied to the Investor’s Goals
+1. Healthy Asset Allocation Tied to the Investors Purposes

-Asset allocation with low-cost funds and regular rebalancing, according to Yale Endowment Fund Manager David Swensen, is “the most sensible approach” if you truly want to maximize your long term investment performance.
-“You’ll end up beating the overwhelming majority of participants in the financial markets.”
+Asset allocation with low-cost funds and regular rebalancing, according to Yale Endowment Fund Manager David Swensen, is “the most sensible approach” if you truly want to maximize your long-term investment plan, “You’ll end up beating the overwhelming majority of clients in the financial markets.”

-But regardless of how well or how badly the market might be performing, you must take that money out and rebalance to the pre-planned ratios of stocks, bonds, and cash.
-If you follow the plan, which was developed based on more than hunches and whims, you will succeed.
+But regardless of how well or how badly the market might be performing, you must take that money out and rebalance to the pre-planned ratios of stocks, bonds, and money.
+If you follow the plan developed based on more than hunches and whims, you will succeed.